CieloHX/DongTai-Doc-en/doc/tutorial/plugin.md

 - Restart IDEA , check the installed plugins, and check whether the DongTai IAST plugin is installed and enable successfully.

-###  2、Configure "DongTai IAST Configuration Cloud"
+###  2. Configure "DongTai IAST Configuration Cloud"

 - Click **DongTai IAST Configuration Cloud** in **Tools** on the top menu bar of IDEA, and an input box will pop up.

   ![plugin_url_configuration](https://hxsecurity.github.io/DongTai-Doc/doc/assets/features/plugin_url_configs.png)

-- Fill in the `agentUrl`、`url`、`Token` parameters.
+- Fill in the `agentUrl`, `url`, `Token` parameters.

-  `agentUrl、url`：automatically fill in the URL address of DongTai IAST, you can change it if you need it.
+  `agentUrl, url`：automatically fill in the URL address of DongTai IAST, you can change it if you need it.

   `Token`：Log in to the [IAST Platform](https://iast.huoxian.cn/login), obtain **Token** in **the deployment of IAST**.